AnalystIsraelBee/CRM-SALES/README.md

 # CRM-SALES
-B2B sales pipeline data from a fictitious company that sells computer hardware, including information on accounts, products, sales teams, and sales opportunities.

 Recommended Analysis
 How is each sales team performing compared to the rest?
 1. Are any sales agents lagging behind?